 Clare was an Italian noblewoman who founded the Poor Clare order of nuns.
 St Clare and her sisters wore no shoes, ate no meat, lived in a poor house and kept silent most of the time.
 Yet they were happy.
 The challenge is to be happy with the simple things in life.

-Wilson (Purple) Patron: St John the Baptist
+Patrician (Purple) Patron: St John the Baptist

 St John the Baptist prepared for the coming of the Lord.
 The challenge is to prepare for Christ’s Kingdom of love and peace.